-And remember - every step towards a smoke-free life is a step forward, and you don’t have to reconsider quitting if Stoptober isn’t the moment for you - you are leading this change for yourself.
+And remember - every step towards a smoke-free life is a step forward, and you don’t have to reconsider quitting if now isn’t the moment for you - you are leading this change for yourself.
 You set your time, your goals and your vision for success.

 Good luck, we’re rooting for you!